TannerReynolds/ShareX-Upload-Server/README.md

 ```

 #### Get it up and running
-Once you fill out your config ile, you're ready to move it to your webserver.
+Once you fill out your config file, you're ready to move it to your webserver.
 You can transfer the files to the webserver however you want.
 Whether it be dragging it over via an ftp client, or by cloning this repository and filling out the config after from the server.
 Either way, once you get your files over, you're ready to start installing dependencies.
 To install dependencies, go to where you put the webserver files, and type in `npm install`